List of regencies and cities in East Kalimantan: History

 On 8 October 1997, a third city – Tarakan – was created from part of Bulungan Regency.
 On 4 October 1999 a fourth city – Bontang – was created from part of Kutai Regency, while four new regencies were created – Malinau and Nunukan from parts of Bulungan, and East Kutai and West Kutai from the remaining parts of Kutai Regency.

 Two further regencies were set up – Penajam North Paser from northern parts of Pasir on 10 April 2002, and Tana Tidung from northern parts of Bulungan on 17 July 2007.
 In the similar timeline, Kutai was renamed to Kutai Kartanegara on 23 March 2002, while Pasir was renamed to Paser on 22 August 2007.
 By early 2012 therefore, East Kalimantan was divided into ten regencies and four cities.

 On 22 October 2012, the Indonesian House of Representatives agreed to the creation of a new province out of the four most northerly of the Regencies in East Kalimantan, namely Bulungan, Malinau, Nunukan and Tana Tidung, together with one city, Tarakan.
 Accordingly, these were split off to form the new province of North Kalimantan on 25 October 2012 (it was legally created on 17 November 2012).

 The existing West Kutai Regency was then split into two on 11 January 2013, with the northern districts split off to form Mahakam Ulu, thus leaving the following seven regencies and three cities to comprise the reduced East Kalimantan.

 Proposals

 In the early days of the Kutai Regency in 1960s, there was a proposal to split the regency into three: Kutai Pantai (lit. "littoral Kutai", capital: Samboja), Ulu Mahakam (not to be confused with present-day Mahakam Ulu, capital: Barong Tongkok), and Kutai with residual territory.
 However, these proposals had faded following the 30 September Movement, resulting on the arrest of Colonel Lieutenant Toni Soekartono, one of the advocates for the formation of Kutai Pantai Regency.
-In 24 April 1969, through a gubernatorial decree, the Kutai transferred several of its districts to Samarinda and Balikpapan, due to the fact that both cities were the capitals of East Kutai and South Kutai districts (kewedanaan), and their borders remained unclear for almost a decade.
+On 24 April 1969, through a gubernatorial decree, the Kutai Regency transferred several of its districts to Samarinda and Balikpapan, due to the fact that both cities were the capitals of East Kutai and South Kutai districts (kewedanaan), while their borders previously remained unclear for almost a decade.

 The following gallery includes the current proposals of new cities and regencies (following the separation of North Kalimantan from East Kalimantan):